 Another cost consideration: since Shaker cabinets are considered “timeless”, if you invest in them today, you can save money in the future if you ever want to update your kitchen’s look.

 Ornate kitchen cabinets may look great, but they can be a cleaning nightmare.
 On the other hand, the basic lines of Shaker cabinets make them a dream to clean.
 The Shakers kept their lives and their homes clean.
 Be more Shaker-like and spend less time wiping down cabinets and more time enjoying your kitchen.

 Shaker cabinets have a go-with-anything style, and cabinets made of wood can bring warmth and texture to a room.
 Wood can vary from the tight grain of Maple to the wider grain of Oak to the wild grain patterns in Hickory.
 These woods take well to the variety of natural and stained colors available, from light blonde and honey tones, to dark coffee and steely grey.

-Shaker cabinets are perfect for the white kitchen look.
+Shaker cabinets are perfect if you want a white kitchen.
 White is associated with simplicity, cleanliness and purity — all characteristics of the Shakers.

-While Shaker kitchen cabinets can be painted any color, simple white also has lasting popularity.
+While Shaker kitchen cabinets can be painted any color however, simple white also has lasting popularity.

 Simple Cabinetry Goes With Modern Appliances.

 The clean lines of Shaker kitchen cabinets fit in well with modern appliances, whether they’re visible or concealed.
 Some people like the idea of disguising their appliances and making a wall of cabinet doors that covers a hidden refrigerator or dishwasher.

 And because Shaker kitchen cabinets are simple, they also work well with today’s professional grade appliances.

 Round Wood Knobs.